bonohub13/ros2_init_settings/README.md

 (SORRY, I just can't!)
 If you can, please leave a notice what packages you needed.
 And if you did, thanks...

+###### May/17/2019 UPDATE
+I forgot to leave a memo that says "This is only available for ubuntu ver.16.04 and 18.04" sorry...
 .
 ##  ==================================================
 ##  ======= MEMO =====================================